TariqBkn/gemography_backend_coding_challenge/README.md

     _**localhost:_8081_/api/v1/authenticate**_

-    with the default user in the request body:
+    with the default user (foo ,bar) in the request body:

     _**{
     "username":"foo",